-Zambia is also on the list of “unexpected implementers” and is one of only two countries in the African region that have implemented the GHS in national legislation.
+Going back to the list of “unexpected implementers”, Zambia is one of only two countries in the African region that have implemented the GHS in national legislation.
 Here it seems that sustained capacity building and donor support for the GHS implementation have served as a factor of importance.
-Zambia has received support from UNITAR under the SAICM Quick Start Program (QSP) [59] and other donors according to interviews and data collection.
+Zambia has received support from UNITAR under the SAICM Quick Start Program (QSP) [53] and other donors according to interviews and data collection.
 It can thus be concluded that sustained capacity building and partnering with donor countries can result in countries with low capacity to implement GHS.

-Indeed, the need for capacity building and awareness raising for successful GHS implementation in low income countries has been long standing on the agenda of international collaboration, for instance through the Global partnership for capacity building to implement the GHS [60] and in the continued SAICM process.
+Indeed, the need for capacity building and awareness raising for successful GHS implementation in low income countries has been long standing on the agenda of international collaboration, for instance through the Global partnership for capacity building to implement the GHS [54] and in the continued SAICM process.
 Among the projects funded under the SAICM QSP several have focused on GHS implementation.
 Some of these projects are still ongoing, and it is still therefor early to assess the overall success of these efforts.
 However, interviewees have noted that the limited time frame of the QSP projects is generally not sufficient to render support to a country to follow through to actual GHS implementation in legislation.